Ruchi Sanghvi: Cove and Dropbox

 In late 2010, Sanghvi left Facebook and in 2011, co-founded a stealth collaboration startup called Cove along with Aditya Agarwal.
 In February 2012, Dropbox, the file synchronization and backup service company, announced that it had acquired Cove and that Sanghvi and Agarwal would be joining Dropbox.
-Sanghvi later became the Vice President of Operations at Dropbox, managing product, marketing, communications and other functions.
-In October 2013, Sanghvi left Dropbox, but continued to retain an advisory role at the company.
+Sanghvi later became the Vice President of Operations at Dropbox.
+In October 2013, she left Dropbox, but continued to retain an advisory role at the company.

 South Park Commons

 In 2015, Sanghvi founded South Park Commons (SPC), a technical community and co-working space located in the South Park neighborhood of San Francisco.
-The community describes itself as an "anti-incubator" and includes entrepreneurs, engineers, researchers, and others.
-SPC has since grown to include physical spaces in San Francisco and New York City, with over 450 active members and alumni globally.
-In 2018, SPC raised a $40 million seed fund backed by community members.
-SPC raised a second fund of $150 million in 2021.
-Sanghvi serves as both co-head of the SPC community and general partner in the SPC Fund.
+It functions as a residential and professional hub for entrepreneurs, engineers, and researchers.
+Sanghvi serves as both co-head of the community and general partner in the SPC Fund.

 Board memberships

 Sanghvi is on the board of UCSF and was previously on Paytm's board of directors.